kairitanaka/gibby/README.md

+## What is Gibbs Sampling?
+Gibbs Sampling is a statistical method used to estimate the distribution of variables when direct sampling is difficult.
+It is particularly useful in motif finding where we want to identify common patterns (motifs) in a set of sequences.
+So for example, imagine you are trying to perfect a secret recipe, but you don't have all the ingredients at once.
+You start by randomly choosing some ingredients and proportions, then you taste the result.
+Based on how good or bad it tastes, you keep some ingredients, change others, and try again.
+Each iteration helps you understand what works and what doesn't, gradually leading you to the best recipe.

+In the context of genomic sequences, Gibbs Sampling helps us identify common patterns (motifs) by iteratively refining our guesses based on the sequences we have.
+Each iteration, which involves some randomness, helps to gradually reveal the underlying motifs more accurately.

+More images and text to come explaining gibbs ...

 # gibby_motifFinding

 `gibby_run` is a Python package designed to process genomic data, extract peak sequences, and compute Position Weight Matrices (PWMs).
 This tool is particularly useful for motif finding and other genomic analyses.